 Off campus, the Bearcat Card is accepted at an ever-growing number of retail and restaurant locations.
 Just by deposting to your account and carrying your UC ID, you will eliminate the need to carry cash for most of your everyday campus needs.

 Actually, visitation is permitted 24 hours per day in all the halls by both family and non-family guests.
-On weekends, IDs of all entering persons are checked and all non-resident guests (including parents, guardians, and other family members) must be checked in.
+All non-resident guests must be accompanied by their resident host at all times.

-Guests are limited to staying three nights (consecutive or non-consecutive) in any seven-day period, and the number of guests that can be checked in varies from hall to hall based on room size and fire safety regulations.
+Guests are limited to staying three nights (consecutive or non-consecutive) in any seven-day period, and the number of guests in a room vary from hall to hall based on room size and fire safety regulations.

 While hosting guests is a right, you also have a responsibility to see that your guest adheres to all rules and to be considerate of your roommates’ rights to privacy and security.

-Amazon orders may not be shipped to your residence hall at any time.
-Instead, choose ship to the Amazon Store on Calhoun St. in USquare at the Loop.
+Students in other locations may choose to ship to the Amazon Store on Calhoun St. in USquare at the Loop.

 - 241 Calhoun St., Cincinnati, OH 45219

 You are permitted to store your bike in your room if you wish.
 Most communities have bike racks immediately outside.
 Bikes, skateboards or scooters may not be ridden indoors as these activities are unsafe and also can damage flooring.